mongodb/specifications/source/change-streams.rst

 Resumable Error
 ^^^^^^^^^^^^^^^

-Any error encountered which is not a server error, with the exception of a “not master” or “cursor not found” server response.
+Any error encountered which is not a server error, with the exception of server responses with the message “not master” or error code 43 (cursor not found).
 An example might be a timeout error, or network error.

 --------
 Guidance